applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

+### Motivation
+This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
+It helps to understand how Root container view controller cooperate with navigation bar plugin and root menu plugin.

 ### Zapp-iOS Root Navigation Flow

 1. ZAZappAppManager when called On `didFinishLaunchingWithOptions` GARooHelper create an instance of `GARootViewContainerController` with `root` state, about <a href="#states">states</a> read below.